SpectralOps/keyscope/README.md

 We're always adding [new providers](src/defs.yaml), keep a link to this list or watch this repo to get updated.

-We use our `service_policy_toolkit` library to specify interactions with services and their policies, if you find a service [not in this list](src/defs.yaml) feel free to open an issue or contribute back.
+We use our [`service_policy_kit`](https://github.com/spectralops/service-policy-kit) library to specify interactions with services and their policies, if you find a service [not in this list](src/defs.yaml) feel free to open an issue or contribute back.

 <!-- providers -->